 After some time you will soon come across what I thought was the most exhilarating (and scary) part of the entire Via Ferrata.
 For about 5-10 minutes, you will be on the side of the vertical face of the mountain, as you walk from one rung to the next.
 This section requires a lot of focus and making sure you take it one step at a time.
 As you unhook and hook your carabiners, you must be super cautious to not accidentally unhook both at the same time.
 Just pay attention every step of the way!

 Once you are done with the exposed section, it is time to relax for a bit as you continue your way through the trees and around the mountain.
 You will come across at points some very long ladders to walk down to get from one section to the next.

 Next up is the first metal wire bridge.
-It is simply just a thing piece of wire that you will need to tightrope across.
+It is simply just a thin piece of wire that you will need to tightrope across.
 On either side of you there will be a metal wire to rest your hands and clip your carabiners onto.
 A short while after the first metal wire bridge, you will come across a shorter second one.
 As usual, just stay focused and make sure you are putting one foot in front of the next.

 After a little bit more of walking the trail, you will come across the last main element to cross – the suspension bridge.
 Instead of just having the tightrope wire to go across, you will instead have a narrow platform to balance on.
 It can sway just a bit so don’t be too frightened.
 As long as you are hooked in and make your way carefully across, you should be good to go.

 Once complete with the suspension bridge it is just another 5 minutes or so to the town of Gimmelwald.
 You can choose to spend some time walking around the small village if you would like before hopping on the quick cablecar back to Murren.
 Once in Murren, walk through the town back to the Intersport store to give back your equipment.
 You can decide to head back to Interlaken (or wherever else you may be staying) or explore Murren a bit before heading out.